carreuky/Job-Portal/README.md

-# JobsPortal
+# Jobs Seekers

-#### Created By Kelvin Nderitu on 24-07-2022
+#### Created By Kelvin Nderitu on 28-07-2022

 ## Description

-Jobs Portal is a a website that provides a way to create, delete and retrieve jobs.
+Jobs Seekers is a website that provides a way to create, delete and retrieve jobs.
+Reduces the hustle of job applicants access websites of their desired companies to work for.

 ## Setup Requirements